-Nicole George, PhD Student
+Nicole George, PhD Candidate

 Nicole George completed her Bachelor’s degree in Kinesiology at the University of Windsor (’16), where she had the opportunity to work with chronic pain patients in physiotherapy clinics, chiropractic clinics, and community health programs.
 She then completed her Master’s degree in Neuroscience at McGill University (’19), where her research focused on the underlying neurobiology of chronic pain within the spinal cord.
 Nicole hopes to combine these training backgrounds during her doctoral degree, to study integrated care models for chronic pain that address the biopsychosocial nature of pain.